myelintek/documentation/content/project.rst

 .. image:: ../_static/project/member_project_add.jpg

-Write the name of the member to add and set their permission. *Writer* can modify your project, while *Reader* can only look at the code and run *Jobs*.
+Write the name of the member to add and set their permission. *Writer* can modify your project, while *Reader* can only look at the code.

 .. image:: ../_static/project/member_project_save.jpg